Friday-sunday, October 15-17, 2021 (online)

 Proposals might also engage with new trajectories in translation (race, queerness, disability); what we consider “canonical,” “important,” or “urgent” in the field; new directions in regional literatures; career turning points; new modalities for working on, teaching about, and disseminating translations, reflected in the new forms the ALTA conference is now taking after our first virtual conference last year.

 The annual tradition of the Alexis Levitin Bilingual Reading Series will continue as well (virtually and in-person).
 Readings will not be by application this year; instead, they will be first-come, first-served, with signups taking place at registration.
 Please be prepared to share the name of your author, title of the text, genre, your bio, and a brief description of the work.
+UPDATE: All virtual Bilingual Reading slots are now full!
+We are excited to share the work of these translators with our conference attendees.

 As always, all participants must register for the conference.
 Registration for the conference is now open.
 NB: Our virtual conference platform works best in the Chrome browser.
 Please download it here before registering.